EleutherAI/website/content-blog/rotary-embeddings.md

 ## Okay, what About in Practice?

 After reading  Jianlin Su's original blog posts [12, 13], we were curious how well such a first-principles approach to positional encoding would stack up against existing methods.
-Despite a tremendous amount of papers that have come out claiming to improve the transformer architecture, very few approaches generalize well across codebases and tasks.
+Despite a tremendous number of papers that have come out claiming to improve the transformer architecture, very few approaches generalize well across codebases and tasks.
 However, we have found that rotary positional embeddings perform as well or better than other positional  techniques in every architecture we have tried.

 ### Implementation